 However, the Genetic Literacy Project makes it clear that the mother plays a key role in the development of intelligence, not just because she contributes X chromosomes, but also because of the type of bond she can develop with her child on many levels: physical, emotional, psychological, etc.

 Did you really inherit intelligence from your parents?

-You’re reading this article to know whether intelligence comes from the mother since studies show that about 45% to 55% of intelligence is hereditary.
-That means that a large chunk of intelligence develops if there are appropriate personal and family conditions.
+You’re reading this article to know whether intelligence comes from the mother since studies show that about 45 to 55 percent of intelligence is inherited.
+This means a large part of intelligence is the result of personal and family conditions.

 Other factors that influence intelligence

-Perseverance, effort, discipline, commitment, and interest in learning are factors that influence a child’s intelligence as time goes on.
+Perseverance, effort, discipline, commitment, and interest in learning are factors that influence a child’s intelligence.

 A child who’s confident in their skills can solve any problem that arises in their life, thus developing analytical skills in any situation.